 - Easy to Modify: Fan filter units are ideal for projects that need room to grow.
 To meet increased cleanliness requirements, you can simply add more FFUs.
 With AHUs, this would require a certified contractor to reconfigure the system and run extra conduit.

 - Easy to Maintain: FFUs also present an advantage during maintenance.
 Self-contained units can be accessed and replaced as needed without having to disable the entire system.

-To meet high demands of productivity, having a reliable filtration system that can be easily accessed is a must.
-And, the higher filtering power means that sensitive applications, such as those working with sensors or fine electronics, are protected from the smallest particles with accuracy and consistency.
+To meet productivity demands, a reliable and easily accessible filtration system is a must.
+And the higher filtering power means that sensitive applications, such as those working with sensors or delicate electronics, are protected from the smallest particles with accuracy and consistency.

 If you’re interested in designing a cleanroom that runs at peak efficiency to cut unnecessary costs, get in touch with the cleanroom experts at Angstrom Technology.
 We’re happy to help design the right airflow pattern and install the solutions that will make your cleanroom cleaner.